open-telemetry/opentelemetry-specification/specification/tracing-api.md

 #### Add Events

 A `Span` MUST have the ability to add events.
-Events have a time associated with the moment when they are added to the `Span.
+Events have a time associated with the moment when they are added to the `Span`.

 An `Event` is defined by the following properties:
 - (Required) Name of the event.
-- (Optional) One or more key:value pairs, where the keys must be strings and the values must be either a string, a boolean value, or a numeric type.
+- (Optional) One or more `Attribute`.

-The `Event` should be an immutable type.
+The `Event` SHOULD be an immutable type.

 The Span interface MUST provide:
 - An API to record events where the `Event` properties are passed as arguments.
-This SHOULD be called `AddEvent`.
+This MAY be called `AddEvent`.
 - An API to record lazily initialized events.
 This can be implemented by providing an `Event` interface or a concrete `Event` definition and an `EventFormatter`.
 If the language supports overloads then this SHOULD be called `AddEvent` otherwise `AddLazyEvent` may be considered.

 Note that the OpenTelemetry project documents certain ["standard event names and keys"](../semantic-conventions.md) which have prescribed semantic meanings.

 #### Add Links

-A `Span` MUST have the ability to add links to other `Span`s.
+A `Span` MUST have the ability to record links to other `Span`s.
 Linked `Span`s can be from the same or a different trace.
 See [Links description](../terminology.md#links-between-spans).

 A `Link` is defined by the following properties:
 - (Required) `SpanContext` of the `Span` to link to.
-- (Optional) One or more key:value pairs, where the keys must be strings and the values must be either a string, a boolean value, or a numeric type.
+- (Optional) One or more `Attribute`.

-The `Link` should be an immutable type.
+The `Link` SHOULD be an immutable type.

 The Span interface MUST provide:
 - An API to record links where the `Link` properties are passed as arguments.
-This SHOULD be called `AddLink`.
+This MAY be called `AddLink`.
 - An API to record lazy initialized links.
 This can be implemented by providing a `Link` interface or a concrete `Link` definition and a `LinkFormatter`.
-If the language supports overloads then this SHOULD be called `AddLink` otherwise `AddLazyLink` may be consider.
+If the language supports overloads then this MAY be called `AddLink` otherwise `AddLazyLink` MAY be consider.

 #### Set Status